-The Home Delivered meal program began over forty years ago and is the only non-profit meal delivery program serving the entire state of Rhode Island.
-Currently, this program provides approximately up to 5 noontime meals per week to approximately 1,500 to qualified individuals.
+The Home Delivered meal program began forty five years ago and is the only non-profit meal delivery program serving the entire state of Rhode Island.
+Currently, this program provides up to 5 noontime meals per week to approximately 1,500 to qualified individuals.
 The meals are delivered primarily by our dedicated team of over 1,000 volunteers.

 To speak with someone our services and receiving meals or for more information regarding this program, please call our Home Delivery department at 351-6700 or e-mail firstname.lastname@example.org.

 Who Can Receive Meals On Wheels?

 There are 4 basic requirements that need to be met in order to be considered for the Meal Program.

 - The person must be unable to cook because of a physical or psychological reason.

 - The person must live alone or have no help preparing meals during the day.

 - The person must be 60 years of age or older or be on a DEA or DHS Waiver program.

 - The person must be homebound and unable to get out on their own.

 There are always circumstances that sometimes allow us to serve those people who need services but do not meet all of our requirements.
 If an elder lives with someone who works full time, we do, at times, provide respite for the family.
 If the person does not live alone but lives with an elderly spouse, we will, at times, serve the spouse who is ill giving some respite to the well spouse.
 In all cases, a referral must be made to our office by either fax or phone.
 The referral process takes approximately 15 minutes.
 All information listed on the referral form must be completed.
 Specific diagnosis regarding medical conditions is critical since the more information that is given, the better understanding we have regarding the recipient’s limitations and condition.